 You will need to discuss the following issues with the voice actor:

 You will need to decide on the file format.
 WAV is good quality but quite large when it comes to file size.
 MP3 provides slightly less quality, but the difference between WAV and MP3 is not really noticeable to the human ear, plus the file size of MP3 is much smaller (usually 1 minute = 1 MB).

 You might need the script recorded as a single audio file or as multiple audio files.

-Regardless of whether the video will be created before the voiceover, or the voiceover will be recorded before the video, you need to let the voice talent know some information about the necessary timing of the voiceover.
+Regardless of whether the video will be created before the voiceover, or the voiceover will be recorded before the video, you need to let the voice actor know some information about the necessary timing of the voiceover.
 How long will the video be?
 How much of it will be voiceover?
 If the video is ready, how long should each scene be?
 For further details, see What Should Be Prepared First: The Video or the Voiceover?.

 Article by Victoria Feinerman